Ohio Peace Officer Basic Certificate Description

 *Recommended for all first-year college students.

-Hocking College Public Safety Services will be hosting an OPOTC approved academy class.
-This will run Mon. thru Fri.
-8:30 AM to 5:00 PM, Some Saturdays and Sunday classes will be required for firearms, driving and radar etc. Morning physical condition classes will start at 6:00 AM.
+Hocking College Public Safety Services will be hosting an OPOTC approved academy class running from January 11, 2021 to May 14, 2021.
+Classes will run Monday through Friday, 8:30 am to 5:00 pm.
+Some Saturdays and Sunday classes will be required for firearms, driving, radar, etc. Morning physical condition classes will start at 6:00 am.
 For further information please contact Commander Roger Deardorff.

-Dates for the Pre-PT testing will be announced soon.
-All candidates need to meet in the 2nd floor lobby of the Public Safety Building 20 minutes prior to start time.
+Dates for the Pre-PT testing will be November 6, 13, and 20, 2020 at 9:00 am.
+All candidates need to meet in the first floor lobby of the Public Safety Building 30 minutes prior to start time.

 A Career as a Peace Officer Does Not Promise a Peaceful Workday